 Sasuke suddenly tensed.
 Had he forgotten as well?

 That he was blind.

-"I could just…" Naruto pulled his hand back and turned the slightly creased letter over in his hand a few times, eyeing its blank surface.
-He almost dropped the letter when, after sitting there not moving, Sasuke's hands suddenly shot up to his face and the raven began tearing at the bandages around his eyes.
+"I could just…" Naruto pulled his hand back and turned the slightly creased envelope over in his hand a few times, eyeing its blank surface.
+He almost dropped it when, after sitting there not moving, Sasuke's hands suddenly shot up to his face and the raven began tearing at the bandages around his eyes.
 "Sasuke!"